ONE TANK TRIP: SEVIERVILLE, TENNESSEE

 Learn about the past at the Sevier County Heritage Museum.
 Ancient artifacts on display range from Eastern Woodland Native Americans to the first pioneer settlers and beyond.
 A special exhibit honors local veterans who served from the Civil War through the Korean War.

 Enjoy a self-guided walking tour of Historic Downtown Sevierville.
-Pick up a free brochure near the Dolly Parton statue at the Courthouse or at the Sevierville of Chamber of Commerce building located at 110 Gary Wade Boulevard.
-The tour features 20 of the city’s most important historic sites, from when the city was settled in the mid-1800s to today.
+Pick up a free brochure near the Dolly Parton statue at 125 Court Avenue or at the Sevierville of Chamber of Commerce building located at 110 Gary Wade Boulevard.
+The tour features 40 of the city’s most important historic sites, from when the city was settled in the late 1700s to today.
+While downtown, explore boutiques, galleries and restaurants while enjoying sculptures and colorful murals throughout the historic district.

 More Cost-Saving Tips…